Elapsedf/Elapsedf.github.io/_pages/about.md

 I will go to the University of Miami to pursue a Ph.D. degree under the supervision of [Mingzhe Chen](https://winslab.us/).

 My research is primarily centered around but not limited to real-time optimization, machine learning, UAV, and AI-Generated Content (AIGC) in wireless communication and semantic communication.
-I am also open to cooperate with anyone who

 <!-- News
 ====== -->